8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Most dental implants are made of titanium.
 This type of metal is tested, predictable, and safe.
 It is biocompatible which means the human body accepts it.
 Many types of replacement body parts are made of titanium.
 Human bone can fuse to the surface it creating a very strong bond.
 Titanium is very lightweight but also very strong.
 Along with being highly corrosion resistant, it will literally last for a very long time.

-However, titanium is a metal, and some patients are allergic to metal.
+Titanium is a metal, and some patients are allergic to metal.
 For this reason, many dentists may suggest zirconia dental implants.
-It is also biocompatible and resistant to corrosion.
+The post is also biocompatible and resistant to corrosion.
 Zirconia implants are also resistant to bacteria.

 Abutment